randa-mu/onlyswaps-solidity/README.md

 ### Deployment

-For the deployment documentation, please see the deployment [README](./script/onlyswaps/README.md).
+For the deployment documentation, please see the deployment [guide here](./script/onlyswaps/README.md).

 #### Code Coverage